 Here are the simple steps you should consider before turning on the car radio:

-- Turn on the AC and set it to the hot air.
-Air condition will help warm up the air inside the car and remove any congested moisture from the air.
+#3.
+Turn on the AC and set it to hot air.
+Air conditioning will help warm up the air inside the car and remove any congested moisture from the air.

 How Does Cold Affect Diodes in Car Audio?

 Unlike every electronic device, car radios are made of tiny components like diodes (rectifiers), resistances, power amplifiers, tuners, integrated circuits, etc.

 The power output of a diode is directly proportional to the temperature.
 It means that in cold weather, the diode acts as an open switch in the circuit.

 Lowering temperature increases the resistance of all semiconductor components used in radios.
 Thus when you try to start your radio in cold weather, the amount of current needs to be higher to balance out the resistance caused by cold temperatures.

 This is why your car radio starts working correctly when the car is warmed up for 10-15 minutes.

 The reception of car radio varies with the atmosphere and types of radio frequencies.

 The air humidity increases typically for colder weather and especially in the rain.